richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
-- want to keep affine 2D-relation in graph tracks

-- add repeat-till-convergence (error doesn't change) using direct edges for each vertex ON scale/translate/rotate optimum strategy

-- triple results are very bad - error not decreasing
-	- bad for all points or just 3-way points
-	-? abs matrices ? [only difference is scale]
-		-- different error metrics are being used ?

 		WHY IS THIS NOT THE SAME :
 		this.estimate3DPoints();
 		this.averagePoints3DFromMatches(true);

-- adjust differences in image lighting to match eachother [move A toward B and B toward A OR just match]
+- update output in triple match: x T normalized
+	- abs matrixes

-	- color space
+- track aggregation:
-- ADAPTIVE COLOR COMPENSATION - color balance [gray balance, neutral balance, white balance]
-	- global adj of color intensities (RGB)
-		- neutral colors correctly rendered
-	=> 3D mapping:
-		- each 3D->2D point set gives list of colors to be matched
-		- different regions can be mapped differently

-x simulate chromatic aberration
+	- want to keep affine 2D-relation in graph tracks

 - track propagation step before BA
-	- find views most likely to benefit from
+	- find views most likely to benefit from BA
+	- load these view groups (3-5)

-- track global BA to optimize view locations
+- track/sparse: global BA to optimize view locations

+PLANAR STRUCTURE:
+	=> 4 point algorithm for when all 3D points are found to be on a plane only
+		- planar epipolar constraints

+- adding point-camera edges in view graph processing ?
+	- pick some subset of points to keep processing low

 - dense initialization of points